Fire Prevention for NYC-Area Landlords: Protect Your Tenants and Property

 - How often does the building require inspections?
 Frequency requirements for inspections vary, but the fire department typically performs them at no cost.
 Schedule an inspection, and follow all recommendations.

 - How often do residents check smoke detectors?
-Distinguished recommends monthly testing.
-Batteries should be replaced twice a year.
-(It’s a good idea to replace the batteries in carbon monoxide detectors at the same time.)
+The New York City Department of Housing Preservation & Development (HPD) recommends monthly testing.
+Where applicable, batteries should be replaced twice a year.
+(It’s a good idea to replace the batteries in carbon monoxide detectors at the same time.) · Do residents know how to operate fire extinguishers?
+Consider posting a safety poster reminding residents of the PASS method:

 - Pull the pin